-Institute for Integrated Development Studies (IIDS) was established on 25 November 1990 as a successor to the Integrated Development Systems or IDS (established in 1979).
-IIDS has built a prodigious reputation as a premier think tank in Nepal, accomplishing its assigned tasks in research and advocacy.
-Over these years, IIDS has successfully conducted more than 300 studies/surveys with major thrust in areas such as: macro-economics, foreign aid, agriculture and rural development, food and nutrition, population and health, education, trade and energy, regional co-operation, women in development, poverty alleviation, conflict resolution and sustainable peace.
-It pivots on informing public policy through empirical research, building capacity of government agencies, and facilitating exchange of knowledge and experience across institutions within and outside Nepal.
+The Institute for Integrated Development Studies (IIDS) is a successor to the Integrated Development Systems (IDS) established in 1979.
+Over the years, IIDS has successfully conducted more than 300 studies and surveys covering macro-economics, foreign aid, agriculture and rural development, food and nutrition, population and health, education, trade and energy, regional co-operation, women in development, poverty alleviation, conflict resolution and sustainable peace.

 IIDS is fully independent, non-partisan, and a not-for-profit organization headquartered in Kathmandu, Nepal.

 Economic growth, trade, investment, public finance, migration, entrepreneurship